sam-andaluri/BrokerSync/README.md

 ### DR Region setup

 1. Setup AmazonMQ A/S Durability Optimized or A/A Throughput Optimized brokers.
-2. Setup an EC2 instance in DR Region with at least 2 CPUs and 8GB RAM.
+2. Setup a compute instance (EC2/ECS) in DR Region with at least 2 CPUs and 8GB RAM.
 3. Setup an ElasticCache/memcached in DR Region with at least cache.r5.large.
 4. In the DR region, producer/consumer applications are configured with failover URL of DR Broker.

-### DR Sceanrios
+### DR Scenarios

 #### Active Region is Primary.
 Both Active and DR region are operational.